MohammadAli-Balaj/DCGAN/README.md

-# SRGAN
+# DCGAN
-## The goal is to generate new faces based on different datasets using a Super Resolution Generative Adversarial Network (SRGAN) for educational purposes.
+## The goal is to generate new faces based on different datasets using a Deep Convolutional Generative Adversarial Network (DCGAN) for educational purposes.
-### Author: Amna Shahbaz
+### Author: Mohammad Ali Balaj